 Each TMDL-specific permit requirement listed in Attachment H (Table H-2 for TMDL-specific General Permit Requirements) provides the specific translation and required actions for Responsible Dischargers as discussed below.
 Table H-2 includes the specific watershed, water body, or water bodies and additional tributaries to ensure Responsible Dischargers know which Table H-2 TMDL requirement applies depending on the receiving water body(ies) of the site.

 This General Permit’s pH and turbidity numeric action levels continue to apply in addition to the TMDL-specific requirements in Table H-2.
-The measurement of compliance with the TMDL-specific requirements, whether TMDL-related numeric action levels (NALs) or numeric effluent limits (NELs), is defined in the Glossary (Attachment B).
-Stormwater discharges are intermittent in nature and many of the Attachment H TMDL WLAs are translated to NALs or NELs for protection against acute impacts to beneficial uses in the receiving waters.
+The measurement of compliance with the TMDL-specific requirements, whether TMDL-related numeric action levels or numeric effluent limits, is defined in the Glossary (Attachment B).
+Stormwater discharges are intermittent in nature and many of the Attachment H TMDL waste load allocations are translated to numeric action levels or numeric effluent limitations for protection against acute impacts to beneficial uses in the receiving waters.

 The following are examples to assist Responsible Dischargers in determining which water bodies are subject to the TMDLs in Table H-2: